 Key Performance Indicators Measures Outcomes 1.Budget Monitoring Reports / Budget Setting Report Well thought through, balanced and showing a carry forward of approximately one months running costs.
-Regularly reviewed by Governors as evidenced in minutes Budget well planned and balances with a surplus of £36,000 to carry forward into 2017-2018 2.Annual Accounts Unqualified, accurate, timely with no concerns highlighted by auditors.
+Regularly reviewed by Governors as evidenced in minutes Budget well planned and balances with a surplus of £136,000 to carry forward into 2018-2019 2.Annual Accounts Unqualified, accurate, timely with no concerns highlighted by auditors.
 Accounts evidence best value processes.
 Annual accounts record minor concerns which are remedied immediately 3.Business Plan (School Development Plan) Takes school priorities evidenced by data into account.
 Actions are specific, accurately costed, planned within reasonable timescales and deliver impact for pupils.
-School Development Plan is robust and takes into account financial spend 4.Three Year Budget Plan Based on reasonable predictions of expected budget and costs.
+School Development Plan is reviewed regularly and takes into account financial spend 4.Three Year Budget Plan Based on reasonable predictions of expected budget and costs.
 School priorities are taken into account.
-Regularly reviewed by Governors as evidenced in minutes Appropriate software has now been purchased to allow for accurate predictions for a three year forecast 7.Rísk Policy All aspects of risks are carefully thought through with workable plans in place to minimize these.
-School and Governors are aware of likely risks and plans are in place to mitigate these
+Regularly reviewed by Governors as evidenced in minutes Appropriate software allows for accurate predictions for a three year forecast 7.Risk Policy All aspects of risks are carefully thought through with workable plans in place to minimize these.
+School and Governors are aware of likely risks and plans are in place to mitigate these 8.Finance Policies These are shared with all relevant stakeholders and accurately reflect current practice.
+Policies are in place and adhered to .